 Appendix D for details).
 Figure 6b shows that the RVSRs are very stable and their standard deviations low within the tremor frequency band.
-A complex peak-trough shape is revealed.
-After testing different (1D) sub-surface velocity models based on our reference model (Table 1), it turned out that this shape can only be explained by a mixture of fundamental and higher mode Rayleigh wave ellipticities.
+A complex peak-trough shape of the RVSR curve is revealed.
+After testing different (1D) sub-surface velocity models based on our reference model (Table 1), it turned out that this shape behaviour can only be explained by a mixture of fundamental and higher mode Rayleigh wave ellipticities (compare Fig. 6a and b).
+The first trough at 4 Hz can be related to the ellipticity minimum of the fundamental and first higher mode.
+The fundamental mode peak below 3 Hz lays outside the tremor band and is probably therefore not revealed.
+The first RVSR peak between 4 and 5 Hz seems to coincide with the first higher mode ellipticity maximum.
+The next trough would then be related to an ellipticity minimum which results from the superposition of first and second higher mode.
+At the upper limit of the tremor band at 6 Hz another peak could be related to the second higher mode peak.

-- The radial component HVSRs of all tremor occurrences between 2001 and 2016 exhibit very similar shapes (monthly averaged RVSRs are provided in the supplement S03).
+The radial component HVSRs of all tremor occurrences between 2001 and 2016 exhibit very similar shapes (monthly averaged RVSRs are provided in the supplement S03).
 However, there is a slight, but significant (p < 0.01 for equal mean hypothesis in Welch's T-test) seasonal variation in the amplitudes between 4.0 and 5.8 Hz (Fig. 6b).
 The amplitudes are higher during the summer months between June and September.
-We quantify the RVSR variability by computing the RMS difference between 4.5 and 5.5 Hz with respect to the average RVSR of tremor records in February 2016 (Fig. 6c) which reveals a clear - 10 seasonality in all years.
+We quantify the RVSR variability by computing the RMS difference between 4.5 and 5.5 Hz with respect to the average RVSR of tremor records in February 2016 (Fig. 6c) which reveals a clear seasonality in all years.
 As soon as air and ground temperatures increase above zero degrees, RMS values increase rapidly, before dropping again in autumn when temperatures approach negative degrees.
 Note that the maximum RMS amplitudes differ between the time period before and after 2010 most likely due to an instrument upgrade at KBS.

 This seasonal variation could be either due to changes in the propagation medium or the tremor source itself.
-The HVSR method is supposed to remove a (tremor) source effect since source magnitude variability should affect the vertical and hor-

-- 15 izontal components in the same way.
+The HVSR method is supposed to remove a (tremor) source effect since source magnitude variability should affect the vertical and horizontal components in the same way.
 However, we cannot fully exclude the possibility that noise not related to the tremor increases stronger on the horizontal components during summer than on the vertical component.
 If the RVSR variability is due to medium changes, the active permafrost layer is a good candidate to explain our observations, though the strongest amplitude increase is expected at much higher frequencies (Fig. 4).
 However, modeling ellipticities shows that the tremor frequency band is slightly affected.
-We obtain clear increases in ellipticity for the first and second higher mode above 4.5 Hz for a model as- - 20 suming very low S-wave velocities in the active layer (Table 1), Fig. 7a).
+We obtain clear increases in ellipticity for the first and second higher mode above 4.5 Hz for a model assuming very low S-wave velocities in the active layer (Table 1), Fig. 7a).
 However, we cannot exactly reproduce the measured RVRS change due to lacking knowledge about the relative contribution of Rayleigh waves modes and possibly body waves.
 In general, the presence of a repeating, localized tremor signal at higher frequencies, being more significantly affected by an unfrozen layer in summer, will therefore very likely allow to measure the seasonal change from RVSRs.
 This potential has to be followed up by more related studies in future.